bravetechnologycoop/BraveSensor/firmware/README.md

 ### DEBUG_PUBLISH_INTERVAL

-This is defined via a macro in the stateMachine.h header file.
+This is defined via a macro in the debugFlags.h header file.

 It is the length of time between publishes of debug messages to the cloud.
 (Debug publishes are turned on and off via console function, see section on console functions below).

 The debug interval defaults to 1.5 seconds.
 It is defined in milliseconds, so the actual macro definition will be 1500 in code.

+### DEBUG_AUTO_OFF_THRESHOLD

+This is defined via a macro in the debugFlags.h header file.

+It is the maximum length of time to publish debug messages to the cloud.
+(Debug publishes are turned on via console function, see section on console functions below).

+The auto-off threshold is set to 8 hours (i.e. a standard work day).
+It is defined in milliseconds, so the actual macro definition will be 8 \* 60 \* 60 \* 1000 = 28800000 in code.

 ### SM_HEARTBEAT_INTERVAL